 |Private properties: Most plans charge the same price for both HDB and private property landlords (with some exceptions).|

 Tenants should purchase protections for their belongings in the premise, but not necessarily for the fixtures and fittings that belong to the landlord.
-Therefore, when shopping for home insurance policies, tenants can choose to insure home contents only and save about 30% of premium.
+Therefore, tenants typically spend 30% less on home insurance compared to typical homeowners since they'll only need contents coverage.

 Determining the appropriate level of coverage can be tricky, especially if you are a young tenant temporarily residing in a rental property.
-Therefore, we advise you to compile a list of home contents and their respective values in order to determine the amount of coverage necessary to protect your belongings in the premise.
-Beds, microwaves, dishes, electronics, shoes and clothes, and food in the refrigerator are some examples that can make their way to the list.
+Therefore, we advise you to compile a list of what you own and their respective values in order to determine the amount of coverage necessary to protect your belongings in the premise.
+Beds, microwaves, dishes, electronics, shoes and clothes, and food in the refrigerator are some examples that can make their way onto the list.

-In general, we think S$10,000-25,000 of coverage works for tenants in 3-room HDB flats and under (or their condo equivalents).
+In general, S$10,000-25,000 of coverage should be sufficient for tenants in 3-room HDB flats and smaller (or their condo equivalents).
 The price you have to pay to enjoy this benefit is around S$35, although it can become more expensive if you have lots of valuables to protect.
 Below we show the range of costs and coverage for a typical tenant residing in an HDB flat.

 |HDB Flat Type||Content Coverage||Price range||Typical "Good" Ratio|